Morris D. Forkosch Prize

 The American Historical Association offers the Morris D. Forkosch Prize annually in recognition of the best book in English in the field of British, British imperial, or British Commonwealth history since 1485.
 Submission of books relating to the shared common law heritage of the English-speaking world are particularly encouraged in memory of the late Professor Forkosch’s contributions to the field of legal studies and legal history.
 The general rules for submission are:

-- Books with an imprint of 2014 will be eligible for the 2015 competition.
+- Books with a copyright of 2016 will be eligible for the 2017 competition.

 - Nominators must complete an online prize submission form for each book submitted.

 - One copy of each entry must be sent to each committee member and clearly marked “Forkosch Award Entry.”
-Electronic copies may be sent only to committee members who have indicated they will accept them.
+Print copies preferred unless otherwise indicated.
+If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.